Dominique Dord

 Dominique Dord (born 1 September 1959 in Chambéry, Savoie) is a French politician of the French Republican Party who served as a member of the National Assembly of France between 1997 and 2017.
 He represented the Savoie department, He is also the mayor of Aix-les-Bains since 2001.

 In the Republicans’ 2016 presidential primaries, Dort endorsed François Fillon as the party's candidate for the office of President of France.

+Dominique Dord is a graduate of the Jean Moulin University Lyon 3 and HEC Paris.